-- If the student passes the course in the final term, the student is considered to pass for the year. - All courses taken during their 8th grade year, including summer sessions, are included. - Successful completion is measured by students who have received at least 1.0 credit hour. - The numerator is determined by: - 8th grade students assigned to one of the following courses regardless of the Final Letter Grade.
+• If the student passes the course in the final term, the student is considered to pass for the year.

+- All courses taken during their 8th grade year, including summer sessions, are included. - Any current 8th grade student who has passed Algebra I in the current year or in the previous two years. - The numerator is determined by: - o 8th grade students assigned to one of the following courses regardless of the Final Letter Grade.
 (This is because these classes require Algebra I as a prerequisite therefore, by being assigned to the course, the student must have already completed Algebra I and received credit); - The existence of the course assignment is all that is required regardless of exit status or term

-State Course Title
+State Course ID State Course Title

-Algebra II
+02056A000 Algebra II

-Geometry
+02072A000 Geometry

-Trigonometry
+02103A000 Trigonometry

-Trigonometry/Math Analysis
+02105A000 Trigonometry/Math Analysis

-Trigonometry/Algebra
+02106A000 Trigonometry/Algebra

-Trigonometry/Analytic Geometry
+02107A000 Trigonometry/Analytic Geometry

-Math Analysis/Analytic Geometry
+02108A000 Math Analysis/Analytic Geometry

-Elementary Functions
+02109A000 Elementary Functions

-Pre-Calculus
+02110A000 Pre-Calculus

-Geometry
+52072A000 Geometry

-High School Math 2
+02302A000 High School Math 2

-AP Calculus BC
+02125A000 AP Calculus BC